A permit from the Department of Environmental and Engineering Services is required for:

 Stormwater Utility Program Brochure

 Once you receive your engineering permit you must schedule a pre-construction meeting with the inspector assigned to your project.
 The pre-construction meeting will cover submittals required during construction, required inspections, record drawing requirements, easements, the project closeout process, and bond release requirements.
-The overall requirements are outlined in the construction checklist document.
+The overall requirements are outlined in the engineering permit construction requirements document.